-Feminizing Chin Recontouring
+Feminizing Chin Contouring (Genioplasty/Mentoplasty)

-The shape and overall appearance of the chin is an extremely important aspect of gender recognition.
+The shape and appearance of the chin is an extremely important aspect of gender recognition.
 In general, male chins tend to be more angular, wider, longer, and squarer with a flat base, while women’s chins tend to be smoother, more rounded, and softer in appearance.

 How does chin recontouring feminize the face?

 Feminizing chin re-contouring (genioplasty/mentoplasty) reduces the shape of a large or prominent chin — when a more feminine look is desired.
-This surgical procedure is intended to impart a natural balance, and a more feminine look by reducing and reshaping the chin to be smaller, less angular, with a smoother and more feminine aesthetic.
+This procedure is intended to impart a natural balance by reducing and reshaping the chin to be smaller, less angular, with a smoother and more feminine aesthetic.
 The procedure reduces a large male chin, bringing it down to the smaller proportions typical of a female chin.
 Also, any existing asymmetries are eliminated to increase symmetry and an overall aesthetically pleasing appearance.

 Are chin implants used to feminize the chin?